yo-404/Botkube-docs-action/docs/configuration/executor/index.md

       config: # Plugin's specific configuration.
         helmDriver: "secret"

-    botkube/kubectl: # If version is not provided, the latest version from repository is used.
+    botkube/kubectl: # the latest version from repository is used,if version is not provided,
       enabled: true # If not enabled, plugin is not downloaded and started.

 # Configuration for Botkube executors and sources plugins.